Morning Glory (1933 film)

 Morning Glory is a 1933 American Pre-Code drama film which tells the story of an eager would-be actress and her journey to stardom, and her gains and losses.
 The picture stars Katharine Hepburn, Douglas Fairbanks Jr., and Adolphe Menjou, was adapted by Howard J. Green from a then-unproduced stage play of the same name by Zoë Akins, and was directed by Lowell Sherman.
-Hepburn won her first Academy Award for Best Actress for this movie.
+Hepburn won her first Academy Award for Best Actress.
 Morning Glory was remade in 1958 under the title Stage Struck.